Student Book Collecting Contest

 Applestein-Sweren Book Collecting Prize

 The Applestein-Sweren Prize is funded by a generous endowment established by Betty Applestein Sweren '52 and Dr. Edgar Sweren in 2012.
 Annual prizes are awarded to Goucher students who present thoughtfully constructed personal collections of books and related ephemera.
 The competition encourages Goucher students to read for enjoyment and to develop personal libraries throughout their lives; to appreciate the special qualities of printed or illustrated works; and to read, research and preserve their collected works for pleasure and scholarship.
 Collections can be on any subject and this contest is open to all Goucher students.
-Click here for a list of previous winners.
+View previous winners of the Applestein-Sweren Book Collecting Prize.

 Three potential prizes are available annually to Goucher students: